SixSq/old.sixsq.github.com/_posts/2012-01-01-product-readypack.md

   organisation.
 This offer is managed as dedicated projects, where the DS-Cloud Ready Pack is a core building block.

-The DS-Cloud Ready Pack can also be interconnected to an elastic cloud service, making cloud busting possible, therefore allowing users to seize their private cloud for nominal operations, instead of over-provisioning their solution.
+The DS-Cloud Ready Pack can also be interconnected to an elastic cloud service, making cloud bursting possible, therefore allowing users to seize their private cloud for nominal operations, instead of over-provisioning their solution.
 Further, the outbursting solution, being pre-integrated, comes at no extra software or configuration costs.